elba-security/elba-security/template/README.md

 pnpm dev
 ```

-To be able to run Inngest functions, it's crucial to have a local Inngest client operational.
+To be able to run Inngest functions, it's essential to have a local Inngest client operational.
 Start it using:

 ```bash
 pnpm dev:inngest